Family Law Attorneys

 MEET OUR FAMILY LAW ATTORNEYS

-Did you know that you may be entitle to have your soon-to-be-ex-spouse pay your attorney fees?
+Did you know that you may be entitle to have your soon-to-be-ex-spouse reimburse you for your attorney fees?

 Give me a call and let's talk during a FREE NO OBLIGATION initial consultation.
 What have you got to lose?

-Whether you call me or another Indianapolis family law attorney...call someone.
+Whether you call us or another family law attorney...call someone.

-Conventionally, criminal defense and bankruptcy are not considered part of family law.
+Conventionally, criminal defense and personal injury are not considered part of family law.
 The traditional understanding legal issues comprising family law include:

 - Divorce – Contested and Uncontested Divorce